Ethiopia jails two Swedish journalists for aiding rebels

 STRAINED RELATIONS

-Schibbye and Petersson's Swedish lawyer, Thomas Olsson, told Sweden's public broadcaster SVT that the pair were innocent reporters doing their job in a "closed area".
+Schibbye and Petersson's Swedish lawyer told Sweden's public broadcaster SVT that the pair were innocent reporters doing their job in a "closed area" and denounced the sentence as "completely unacceptable".

+"This is judgement that represents a threat against foreign correspondents, against journalists who are trying to do their job," Thomas Olsson told the public channel in the Swedish capital, Stockholm.

 About a dozen protesters gathered outside Ethiopia's consulate in Stockholm, waving Swedish and Ethiopian flags and chanting "Free Martin Schibbye!
 Free Johan Persson!
 Free all political and journalist prisoners!"